wmacmillan/data-products/README.md

 Source(s) of records
 : both the technical and institutional source from which records are captured.

+Resource
+: synonm for source of records, but can be inclusive of things that are useful, but don't produce records.

 Data retrieval
 : accessing data by means of a query from storage.